Breaking Into Data Science

 • Statistics and mathematical skills

+Additionally, data scientists need to understand their business functions well.
 According to the DOL, non-technical skills needed are analytical, communication, logical-thinking, and problem-solving.
 Interpersonal skills/collaboration, project management, an ability to work under deadlines, and business acumen are also important.
 It is quite helpful to look at current job descriptions to get a sense of industry language/terminology, key words, technical skill sets desired, and other requirements.

 In addition to taking courses, working on projects, and seeking out internships, there are a number of organizations where you can use your data science skill sets and include these experiences on your resume.
-Samples:

 Volunteer-based